-Heritage duck breeds date back to the early years of America when pioneering families and farmers required poultry birds that were exceptionally cold hardy, quality meat producers, and reliable egg layers.
+Heritage duck breeds date back to the early years of America when pioneering families and farmers required poultry birds that were exceptionally cold, hardy, quality meat producers, and reliable egg layers.

-Our pioneering ancestors and early American settlers could not go to the grocery store.
+Our pioneering ancestors and early American settlers could not go to grocery stores.
 They had to rely on what they could grow and raise themselves or barter for to prevent their families from starving.

-One duck breed was kept to provide both meat and eggs for the family, just as those who kept heritage chicken breeds did to put food on their supper plates.
+One duck breed was kept to provide meat and eggs for the family, just as those who kept heritage chicken breeds put food on their supper plates.

-Today, we refer to such versatile breeds as multi-purpose or dual-purpose poultry birds.
+Today, we refer to versatile breeds as multi-purpose or dual-purpose poultry birds.
 If you have only a little space to keep a duck breed and need them to share living quarters raising poultry birds that increase your potential food production.

 Why Should You Consider Keeping Heritage Duck Breeds?

-While chickens still reign supreme as the favored backyard meat and egg bird, ducks – especially heritage breed ducks, are giving them some stiff competition for the title.
+While chickens still reign supreme as the favored backyard meat and egg bird ducks – especially heritage breed ducks– give them some stiff competition for the title.

 The dwindling of heritage livestock breed population numbers has resulted from decades of falling out of favor in commercial farms.

 Keeping heritage duck breeds is a labor of love for many homesteaders.
 Preventing duck breeds that are listed as having critical, threatened, or vulnerable population numbers by conservancy groups can help prevent them from disappearing from the planet forever.

 In addition to being hardy from environmental, disease, and pest resistance perspectives, heritage duck breeds also have a lot to offer your garden and backyard.